nutanix/karbon-platform-services/how_to/data_sources/mqtt/client_samples/python2.7/README.md

 ```

 ### Running the example
-1. Download the certificates from Xi IoT and store them locally under **certs**.
+1. Download the certificates from Karbon Platform Services and store them locally under **certs**.
 directory.
 Name the files as follows:
 * ca.crt - Root CA certificate
 * client.crt - client certificate
 * client.key - client private key

-2. Modify `broker_address` to point to the Xi IoT edge IP address.
+2. Modify `broker_address` to point to the Karbon Platform Services edge IP address.

 Run the example as follows:
 ```